 With Real Estate Crowdfunding, what do you actually invest in?

-Every platform is different, but plan on investing in residential and commercial real estate.
-Typically, these investments have multiple tenants so you are less likely to have vacant properties that don’t earn income.
+Every crowdfunding platform is different, but plan on investing in residential and commercial real estate.
+Typically, these real estate investment opportunities have multiple tenants so you are less likely to have vacant properties that don’t earn income.

 Residential properties are typically multifamily apartments, college student dorms, and construction of new single-family homes.
 Commercial properties are usually office buildings, shopping centers, and hotels.